-- Tapering too quickly may be risky but still, it depends on your body on how it copes during the changes of your prednisone dosage.
-It is still best to contact your doctor when you are choosing your prednisone schedule.
+- Tapering too quickly may be risky; however, it depends on your body on how it copes during the changes of the updated prednisone dosage.
+It is still best to contact your doctor when you are choosing your prednisone tapering schedule.

 - There are different types of taper schedules and your body’s reaction will determine if that schedule works for you.

-So prednisone was a miracle for me.
-I took prednisone and it allowed me to not bleed to death from a condition called ITP.
-My immune system was attacking my own platelets and I could have bled to death if I didn’t take prednisone.
+I took prednisone for a long time.
+Prednisone was a miracle for me.
+It allowed me to not bleed to death from a condition I suffered from called ITP.
+With ITP, one’s immune system attacks their own platelets.
+Without prednisone, I would have bled to death.

-And we do it again.
+Then, we do it this cycle all over again.
 They go back up to 40 milligrams and try to get me back down and back down.
-And my platelets would go up and then they would crash and then they’d have to go back up.
+Afterwards, my platelets would go up.
+Crash.
+Then, they’d have to go back up, again.

 the taper trap is when you are stuck when you can’t get any lower.

-For me, that was okay.
-And somewhere around 15 milligrams where my platelets might stay at the high, but I was suffering so many side effects.
-For other people, it might be that their rheumatoid arthritis, they can actually use their hands, but, and the side effects aren’t too bad.
+The rollercoaster ride of tapering down and finding that “happy medium” (if you will) looks and feels different for every Prednisone Warrior.
+For me, somewhere around 15 milligrams is where my platelets would stay at the high, but I would tremendously suffer many side effects.
+For other people, with rheumatoid arthritis, taking a certain dosage can help them be able to actually use their hands; however, the side effects aren’t too bad.

-But if they get any lower than that, the side effects come back or they’re not able to use their hands.
+Unfortunately, if they get any lower than their happy medium with their taper, the side effects come back or they’re not able to use their hands.
 It’s a really tough situation.

 The Prednisone Taper story

-So Matt is an important person.
-He owns a business where he supervises 30 people and he can’t just be sick.
+Matt is an important person.
+He owns a business where he supervises 30 people.
+Therefore, being sick isn’t an option for him, as his team needs him.
 He needs to be there to run his business.
-So when he came down with a sinus problem where he’s tried everything from no sprays to nasal flushes to prednisone.
-And the last resort is surgery!
+Matt, unfortunately, fell ill with some serious sinus problems.
+He tried everything from nose sprays to nasal rinses.
+Surgery was his last resort.

-He can’t take 2 weeks to have surgery.
-So he’s taking prednisone as the alternative to keep him able to breathe at night.
+Because of the nature of his job, Matt simply cannot afford to take off two weeks to have surgery.
+Due to this, he’s taking prednisone as the alternative to help him breathe at night.
 If he doesn’t take it, he gets so congested that he can’t sleep.

-So the prednisone for most people like me doesn’t let me sleep because it causes racing thoughts, but for him, the prednisone caused decongestion and he could actually breathe.
+Prednisone, for most people (like me), doesn’t allow them sleep well because it causes racing thoughts, but for him, the prednisone caused decongestion.
+This allowed Matt to be able to breathe.

-So with Matt, it’s this really tough situation.
-He has to be on pretty high doses to get all of that decongestion, but it’s causing moon face and weight gain and all sorts of other side effects.
-And I had to go through this with him.
+As we see, Matt is in a tough situation.
+He has to be on pretty high doses to get all of that decongestion, but it’s causing moon face and weight gain amongst other horrible side effects.
+I reviewed this information with him.
 Where is the dose that you find the best balance of being able to breathe?

 How Your Body Reacts to Taper

-Based on the research I’ve done, it’s not really a science.
-Like they’ve tried to do studies to find a perfect tapering schedule and they couldn’t find one.
-And so it’s more of an art than a science and fun fact of the day.
+Based on the research I’ve done, it’s not something that can be broken down to a science.
+There have been multiple studies done to try to find the perfect tapering schedule, and they couldn’t find one.
+While this is medicine, tapering off of prednisone is definitely more of an art than a science (fun fact of the day).

-So there are websites that can help you navigate this.
-That will, you can link to it in my article, or you can use a taper chart.
+Fortunately, there are websites that can help you navigate this.
+There are links in my article or you can use the prednisone taper chart.

 Prednisone Taper Chart

-As mentioned there are different types of prednisone taper charts depending on each patient’s dose prescribed by their doctors.
-There’s this short-term one there’s, long-term, and there’s even slower.
+As mentioned, there are different types of prednisone taper charts depending on each patient’s dose prescribed by their doctor.
+There’s a short-term one, a long-term one, and there’s an even slower tapering chart.

-So withdrawal syndrome is where your body is going through withdrawals from prednisone and it feels awful.
-It’s really hard to diagnose because it looks like everything else.
-It looks like the flu.
-You might get a fever.
-You might feel totally exhausted.
-Fatigue, achy like muscle aches, joint aches, like you would.
+Simply put, withdrawal syndrome is when your body is going through withdrawals from prednisone, and it feels awful.
+It’s really hard to diagnose, as it mimics other health conditions.
+For example: it can look like the flu.
+You might get a fever and feel totally exhausted.
+In addition to this, you may also experience fatigue, muscle pain, and joint pain.

-So when that withdrawal kicks in that’s your adrenal system has to recover from taking prednisone.
-Your adrenal hypothalamic, pituitary-adrenal system, your HPA axis have to kick back in so that you start making cortisol again your body has been not making cortisol while you’ve been taking prednisone.
+Whenever the withdrawal syndrome begins, your adrenal system has to recover from taking prednisone.
+Your adrenal hypothalamic, pituitary-adrenal system–your HPA axis– have to kick back in so that you start making cortisol again, as your body has been not making cortisol properly while you’ve been taking prednisone.

-It’s been replacing it.
-And so you have to be able to allow your pituitary gland, your hypothalamus, and your adrenal gland to get that system re-engaged.
-So it can actually start excruciating cortisol.
-And then the rest of your body has to get out of prednisone withdrawal.
+Instead, your body has been replacing the cortisol.
+Therefore, you must allow your pituitary gland, hypothalamus, and your adrenal gland to re-engaged.
+After this happens, cortisol production starts back.
+Now, the rest of your body has to catch up and get out of prednisone withdrawal mode.

 - When is your condition going to get out of whack?

-- When is your prednisone withdrawal gonna kick in?
+- When is your prednisone withdrawal going to kick in?